-The mounds and knobs of west-central Missouri are similar in origin to previously described erosional remnants but are younger in age, being composed of Pennsylvanian shales, limestones and sandstones, and generally owe their existence to a resistant caprock of limestone or sandstone (fig. 16).
-In extreme western Missouri, these knobs tend to cluster in the counties included in the infamous Order Number Eleven of Civil War days extending from Kansas City south through Barton County and into the extreme northern part of Jasper County.
-They are especially conspicuous along Highway 71 from Harrisonville, south through Lamar.
-The mounds extend eastward into western St. Clair County, west of Osceola, Henry County northeast of Clinton, and western Lafayette and eastern Johnson County.
-The town of Knob noster and the state park of the same name between Warrensburg and Sedalia represent a fascinating combination of English and Latin to show pride of ownership of local Pennsylvanian knobs.
+The mounds and knobs of west-central Missouri are similar in origin to previously described erosional remnants but are younger in age, being composed of Pennsylvanian shales, limestones and sandstones, and generally owe their existence to a resistant caprock of limestone or sandstone (fig. 18).
+In extreme western Missouri, these knobs tend to cluster in the counties included in the infamous Order Number Eleven of the Civil War; they extend from Kansas City, south through Barton County, into the extreme northern part of Jasper County and are especially conspicuous along Highway 71 from Harrisonville, south through Lamar.
+The mounds extend eastward into western St. Clair County, west of Osceola; Henry County, northeast of Clinton; and western Lafayette and eastern Johnson County.
+The town of Knob Noster and the state park of the same name between Warrensburg and Sedalia represent a fascinating combination of English and Latin to show pride of ownership of local Pennsylvanian knobs.

-19. BLUE MOUND
+20. BLUE MOUND

+Vernon County, northeast of Nevada and west of Harwood, bounded by Highways M, C, and OO, in secs.
+22, 27, and 28, T. 37 N., R. 30 W., named on the Harwood 71⁄2-minute Quadrangle.

-Blue Mound in Secs.
-22, 27, and 28, T. 37 N., R. 30 W. (Harwood 71⁄2-min. quad.), northeastern Vernon County, northeast of Nevada and bounded by Highways M, C and 00 west of Harwood, is an exceptionally impressive mound standing 200 feet above the surrounding prairie and extending 2 miles long in its highest part.
-It was used as a burial ground by the Osage Indians, including Chief White Hair, and is still attractive despite white man's building activities.
+Blue Mound is an exceptionally impressive mound standing 200 feet above the surrounding prairie and extending 2 miles long in its highest part.
+It was used as a burial ground by the Osage Indians, including Chief White Hair, and is still attractive despite the white man's building activities.

-20. MOUND BOGARD
+21. THE MOUND